freenas/freenas-docs/userguide/system.rst

    Support Tab

+This example shows a system that is used in production with an initial debug sent to iXsystems Support.

-In this example, the system has a valid license which indicates the hardware model, system serial number, support contract type, licensed period, customer name, licensed features, additional supported hardware, and a :guilabel:`Show EULA` button.
+The system has a valid license which indicates the hardware model, system serial number, support contract type, licensed period, customer name, licensed features, additional supported hardware, and a :guilabel:`Show EULA` button.